You are here

 Symbolic links will be maintained that will direct /home/msi/username to /home/group/username.
 This means that any references to /home/msi/username in scripts and programs will still work correctly for the "default" home.
 The canonical way to refer to home directories, however, will be /home/group/username.

 The new storage is now in place and functioning, as of January 2013.
 The new storage will outperform /project and can be mounted on HPC compute nodes.
 The new storage allows jobs to be run directly from shared space, which is not possible from the current /project.
 Data for inactive groups was deleted from /project space on July 15, 2013.
-For all active groups, the existing project space (/project) will be unavailable after September 15, 2013.
-Users must migrate any needed files to their new space at /home/group .
+For all active groups, the existing project space (/project) was shut down on September 15, 2013.

 Project space on the new system is available at /home/group/shared.
 This directory is group readable; anyone in the group can browse the group's shared directory.